Dr. Jane Goodyer, Dean

 His goal is to continue providing strategic guidance on a number of key areas including academic advising, engagement, scholarships, academic honesty, co-op, petitions and much more.
 Student experience, well-being and success is his utmost priority.

-Assistant Professor Suprakash Datta - Interim Chair, Department of Electrical Engineering & Computer Science
+Dr. Suprakash Datta, Interim Chair, Department of Electrical Engineering & Computer Science

 Having led the Department of Electrical Engineering & Computer Science (EECS) as past Vice-Chair and current Interim Chair, Dr. Datta consistently exemplifies Lassonde’s values to foster new ideas, interdisciplinary opportunities and collective growth.

 Dr. Datta has degrees from the Indian Institute of Technology, India, and the University of Massachusetts in Amherst, USA.
 He is a well-known and respected researcher in the fields of algorithmic aspects of communication networks and bioinformatics.

 Highly committed to improving students’ academic experiences, Dr. Datta has taught a wide variety of courses in Lassonde’s graduate and undergraduate programs, as well as holding numerous administrative positions at all levels of York University.
 His contributions range from coaching the York University team for the ACM programming contest to chairing the EECS Curriculum Committee, EECS Graduate Awards Committee, Faculty of Graduate Studies Faculty Council, and Senate Appeals Committee.
 To help empower EECS students, Dr. Datta has also offered a number of free online job interview preparation classes.

 Dr. Pouya Rezai, Chair, Department of Mechanical Engineering